vmereuta/vlc_randomizer/README.md

 vlc_randomizer
 ==============

-Code that enables VLC to play random segments from a vide playlist
+Take control of VLC in order to play random segments from a pre-loaded playlist.